nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 * pyinstaller now creates a packaged folder of our python script inside the `dist` folder.
 Since our python file is `index.py`, you should see a folder named `index` with a file `index.exe` inside it.
 * Now the `index` folder can be deployed in any windows machine

+One drawback of using pyinstaller is that all the packages and python itself is packaged inside the deployment folder.
+This increases the size of deployment.
 ### References
 * Official docs - https://www.pyinstaller.org/
 <hr/>